Discover folk - the CRM for people-powered businesses

 - Competitors involved

 Avoid overloading the pipeline with irrelevant info.
-Each field should answer a question that helps close deals faster.
+Each field should answer a question that helps close deals faster for your sales organization.

 4. Automate repetitive actions